 WASN application can be supported by IMT (see for example Recommendation ITU-R M.1822 “Framework for services supported by IMT”).
 In particular, for IMT-2000 multiple QoS classes are defined in Recommendation ITU-R M.1079.
 It defines four QoS usage classes: conversational, interactive, streaming and background classes of service.
 For delivery-time-sensitive services like remote control of plant facilities or intruder detection, at least one time-sensitive QoS class should be defined and supported.
 For delivery-time-insensitive M2M services the use of a delay-tolerant QoS class like the background class might be dominant.”

+7.4 IEEE802.16 p system for WASN

+As stated throughout this document, WASN aims to bring communication technologies and services to the market in a large scale with minimal operational and capital expense using pre-existing networks.
+The IEEE802.16 mobile system is able to serve as a technical ground for providing both management of a WASN network and WASN service specific technologies enabling.
+The objective of the IEEE P802.16p project is to enable a range of WASN applications that are automated rather than human-controlled and which require Wireless Metropolitan Area Network (WMAN) communication in licensed bands.
+These applications have network access requirements that are significantly different from those used to support standard cellular connections.
+Some of the WASN applications of interest include secured access and surveillance, tracking, tracing and recovery, public safety, vehicular telematics, healthcare monitoring of biosensors, remote maintenance and control, smart metering, automated services on consumer devices, and retail digital signage.

+IEEE P802.16p specifies enhancements to the IEEE 802.16 Medium Access Control Layer (MAC) and minimal modifications to the IEEE 802.16 Physical Layer (PHY), which is based on orthogonal frequency division multiple access (OFDMA).